 Shortly after Donald joined the team, Waufle pulled him aside.
-He told him he was going to hear a lot of talk about technique and that he wanted him to ignore all of it.
+He told Donald he was going to hear a lot of talk about technique and that he wanted him to ignore all of it.
 “Just play,” Waufle told Donald.
-The fundamentals would come later and the arsenal of pass-rush moves would expand with it.
+The fundamentals would come later, and the arsenal of pass-rush moves would expand with it.
 But Waufle didn’t want to bog Donald down with too much, fearing it would dilute his special gifts.

 “Never even thought about it,” he said.
 “Ever.
 Ever, ever.
 I wouldn’t do that with anybody else.”

 Archie moved into the house Aaron bought him last month.
 His sons never let him sell the old place, which means that basement gym -- “The Dungeon,” as Aaron affectionately calls it -- remains intact.
 Archie, Archie Jr. and Aaron still work out there in the offseason from time to time.
 The new home is in Penn Hills, Pennsylvania, a stone’s throw from where Archie Jr. and Aaron attended high school.

 On the immediate right of the front door is a framed photo of Aaron in a tuxedo, posing in front of seven collegiate awards after his breakout senior year.
 In the corner of that wall is the Bronko Nagurski Trophy for the best collegiate defensive player, which Aaron won on Archie’s birthday.
 Downstairs, in the new basement, lies a scrapbook that contains a perfect juxtaposition.

 On one page is a photo of a pre-teen Aaron posing on the sand in Virginia Beach, Virginia, using a boogie board to hide his pudgy stomach.